projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 .. rst-class:: numbered-step

-Build the hypervisor, device model, and tools
+Build the Hypervisor, Device Model, and Tools
 *********************************************

 Now you can build all these components at once as follows: